Ramoreg/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 10. Delete at index
 mandatory
 Write a function that deletes the node at index index of a listint_t linked list.
+11. Reverse list
+#advanced
+Write a function that reverses a listint_t linked list.
 12. Print (safe version)
 #advanced
 Write a function that prints a listint_t linked list.